apache/airflow/docs/apache-airflow/faq.rst

 Airflow integrates `Scarf <https://about.scarf.sh/>`__ to collect basic telemetry data during operation.
 This data assists Airflow maintainers in better understanding how Airflow is used.
 Insights gained from this telemetry are critical for prioritizing patches, minor releases, and security fixes.
-Additionally, this information supports key decisions related to the development roadmap.
+Additionally, this information supports key decisions related to the development road map.

 Deployments can opt-out of analytics by setting the :ref:`[telemetry_collection] enabled <config:telemetry_collection__enabled>` option to ``False``, or the ``SCARF_ANALYTICS=false`` environment variable.